Cremuss/blender-data-baker/README.md

 ## II.
 Data - UV VCol Data Baker

+The Data Baker tool aims to **facilitate and automate** the process of **baking arbitrary data into vertex color and UVs**.

 ### II.I.
-Data - Intro
+Data - Theory

 The concept of **baking data into UVs and Vertex Colors** is likely as old as real-time rendering itself.

 Many artists and tech artists are probably already familiar with using **vertex colors to paint masks** in the **RGBA channels**.
 These masks are commonly used to drive artistic processes, such as customizing a material: fading in moss here, adding cracks to a brick texture there, sprinkling sand between floor cracks, and so on.
-You get the idea, using vertex colors is usually a very *painterly process*.
+You get the idea, using vertex colors is usually a very *painterly process* to control artistic parameters.

-Taking a step back, one might wonder if the **RGB channels of vertex colors** could be used to **store the XYZ components of a vector**.
-Any vector.
+Taking a step back, one might wonder if the **RGB channels of vertex colors** could simply be used to **store the XYZ components of a vector**, any vector.
 And with some care, they can.
 The vertex color RGBA channels can be thought of as a way **for each vertex to store four 8-bit integers**.

 Similarly, artists are often taught to view **UVs** solely as a means of **storing coordinates for texture projection** onto a 3D surface, along with the constraints that come with this mindset: *limiting texture deformation*, *hiding seams*, *staying within the [0:1] bounds* etc. However, if we take a step back, just like vertex colors, UVs can be seen as a way for **each vertex to store two 16- or 32-bit floats**.
 Most DCC softwares and real-time applications allow up to eight UV maps, which means up to **16 floats can be encoded per vertex**.

-While you do usually need to follow general guidelines when authoring a UV map for texture projection, like limiting stretch, these constraints no longer exist and possibilities become endless when you start thinking of **UVs as a way to store arbitrary data**, such as *baking pivots*, *axis*, *normals*, *shape keys/morph targets*, and so on.
+While you do usually need to follow *general guidelines* when *authoring a UV map for texture projection*, like limiting stretch, these constraints *no longer exist* and possibilities become endless when you start thinking of **UVs as a way to store arbitrary data**, such as *baking pivots*, *axis*, *normals*, *shape keys/morph targets*, and so on.

-The **Data Baker tool aims to facilitate and automate this process**.
+Let’s start with a basic idea and iterate on it.
+This asset is composed of many individual grass blades, each with its **own pivot point**, allowing them to rotate around it to simulate wind motion amongst other things.

+However, once exported into a game engine, these individual meshes are **merged**, and their **pivot points are lost**.
+As a result, applying a simple oscillating rotation in the vertex shader causes the entire mesh to rotate together.
+Therefore, the idea is to **store these pivot points** so they survive the export process and can be retrieved in the vertex shader.
+The goal is for each vertex to rotate around its specific pivot point.

+To achieve this, we can **create a UV map** where **each vertex stores a UV coordinate corresponding to the XY position of the pivot point** it needs to rotate around.

+> [!NOTE]
+> For this asset, the Z component is irrelevant since all pivot points are placed on the ground, so Z is simply 0.
+However, if the Z component of the pivot point needed to be stored, an additional UV map could be used to store it in the U coordinate, leaving the V component free to store any other necessary data.

+> [!NOTE]
+> The position's X and Y components might exceed the [0:1] range, and could even be negative, but that's perfectly fine.
+Staying within the unit range is only somewhat relevant when using UVs to sample a texture.
+The GPU might wrap or clamp the coordinates, which would alter how the texture is sampled.
+However, UVs are typically 16-bit floats in most game engines, and can even be 32-bit floats if needed.
+This means UVs are perfectly suited to store any arbitrary number, floating point precision issues aside.